N8sGit/group_project_2/README.md

 ## Installation

-To run this project locally, you'll need to have Python and some additional libraries installed.
-You can install the required libraries using the following command:
+To run this project locally, you'll need Python and additional libraries installed.
+Use the following command to install the required libraries:

 ```bash
 pip install -r requirements.txt